Rokutann/gpc.el/README.md

 ### gpc-init `(symbol spec-list)`

-Initialize SYMBOL as a general purpose cache with SPEC-LIST.
+Bind NAME to a general purpose cache specified in SPEC-LIST.

-A general purpose cache, or ‘gpc’, is a cache facility which enables you to store return values of fetch functions for future reuse.
-It’s like memoization inside-out.
+General purpose cache, or ‘gpc’, is a cache facility which enables you to store return values of fetch functions in a variable for future reuse.

-A cache entity in ‘gpc’ is a data structure with a name, which utilizes symbol’s features to implement its mechanism between cache and its specification.

-It uses two places to store information: One is the ordinary variable binding to the symbol, which keeps the content of cache, the other is the symbol’s property list, where the specification of cache is associated with the key ‘gpc-cache-spec’.
+‘gpc’ uses two places to store information: One is the ordinary variable binding , which keeps cached data, the other is the symbol’s property list, where the specification of the cache is kept with the key ‘gpc-cache-spec’.

-As for the cache content, a gpc is just a named association list, or ‘nalist’.
-Most of the cache access functions in ‘gpc’ is actually aliases to the corresponding functions in nalist.’
+Aside from the cache spec mechanism, a gpc cache is just a named association list, or ‘nalist’.
+Some of its cache access functions is actually aliases to the corresponding functions in the ’nalist’ library.’

-A cache spec is a hash table whose keys are the keys of the cache content, and the value associated with each key is in the format (initval fetchfn), or a list of its initial value and fetch function.
+A cache spec is implemented as a hash table whose key is a key of a cache entry, and the value associated with each key is a list, (initval fetchfn), which specifies the initial value and fetch function of the cash entry.

 ```lisp
 (gpc-init acache